goss-org/goss/extras/dcgoss/README.md

 ##### GOSS_VARS
-The name of the variables file relative to `GOSS_FILES_PATH` to copy into the docker container and use for valiation (i.e. `dgoss run`) and copy out of the docker container when writing tests (i.e. `dgoss edit`).
+The name of the variables file relative to `GOSS_FILES_PATH` to copy into the docker container and use for valiation (i.e. `dcgoss run`) and copy out of the docker container when writing tests (i.e. `dcgoss edit`).
 If set, the `--vars` flag is passed to `goss validate` commands inside the container.
 If unset (or empty), the `--vars` flag is omitted, which is the normal behavior.
 (Default: `''`).